Understanding Mobile Lens Behavior: Flares, Ghosting, & Aberrations

 Use a Wider Focal Length

 And remember — focal length can also impact the lens flare effect.
-Typically, wide-angle lenses are less prone to flare compared to telephoto lenses.
-If you use a smaller aperture, the lens flare becomes more noticeable.
-To reduce lens flare for your mobile lens, try shooting with a wider camera aperture using the Moment Pro Camera App, or switch to a mobile lens offering a broader scene, such as the Fisheye 14mm or the Wide 18mm.
+Typically, wide-angle lenses are less prone to flare compared to telephoto lenses, which tend to have more noticeable flaring.
+To reduce lens flare on your mobile device, try shooting with a wider-angle camera using the Moment Pro Camera App, or switch to a mobile lens offering a broader scene, such as the Fisheye 14mm or the Wide 18mm.

 Post-Processing Solutions